Robert Burns Woodward

-Robert Burns Woodward (April 10, 1917 – July 8, 1979) was an American organic chemist.
-He is considered by many to be the preeminent synthetic organic chemist of the twentieth century, having made many key contributions to the subject, especially in the synthesis of complex natural products and the determination of their molecular structure.
-He worked closely with Roald Hoffmann on theoretical studies of chemical reactions.
-He was awarded the Nobel Prize in Chemistry in 1965.
+Robert Burns Woodward (April 10, 1917 – July 8, 1979) was an American organic chemist, who is considered by many to be the preeminent synthetic organic chemist of the twentieth century.

+Through his career, he made many key contributions to the subject, especially in the synthesis of complex natural products and the determination of their molecular structure.
+He worked closely with Roald Hoffmann on theoretical studies of chemical reactions, and also with Albert Eschenmoser.
+He received the Nobel Prize in Chemistry in 1965 “for his outstanding achievements in the art of organic synthesis.”

 Early life and education

 Woodward was born in Boston, Massachusetts, on April 10, 1917.
 He was the son of Margaret Burns (an immigrant from Scotland who claimed to be a descendant of the poet, Robert Burns) and her husband, Arthur Chester Woodward, himself the son of Roxbury apothecary, Harlow Elliot Woodward.

 His father was one of the many victims of the 1918 influenza pandemic.

 From a very early age, Woodward was attracted to and engaged in private study of chemistry while he attended a public primary school, and then Quincy High School, in Quincy, Massachusetts.
-By the time he entered high school, he had already managed to perform most of the experiments in Ludwig Gattermann's then widely used textbook of experimental organic chemistry.
+By the time he entered high school, he had already managed to perform most of the experiments in Ludwig Gattermann's then widely used organic chemistry textbook of experimental organic chemistry.
 In 1928, Woodward contacted the Consul-General of the German consulate in Boston (Baron von Tippelskirch), and through him, managed to obtain copies of a few original papers published in German journals.
 Later, in his Cope lecture, he recalled how he had been fascinated when, among these papers, he chanced upon Diels and Alder's original communication about the Diels–Alder reaction.
 Throughout his career, Woodward was to repeatedly and powerfully use and investigate this reaction, both in theoretical and experimental ways.

-In 1933, he entered the Massachusetts Institute of Technology (MIT), but neglected his formal studies badly enough to be excluded at the end of the 1934 fall term.
+In 1933, he entered the Massachusetts Institute of Technology (MIT), but neglected his formal studies to the extent that he was excluded at the end of the 1934 fall term.
 MIT readmitted him in the 1935 fall term, and by 1936 he had received the Bachelor of Science degree.
 Only one year later, MIT awarded him the doctorate, when his classmates were still graduating with their bachelor's degrees.
 Woodward's doctoral work involved investigations related to the synthesis of the female sex hormone estrone.
 MIT required that graduate students have research advisors.
 Woodward's advisors were James Flack Norris and Avery Adrian Morton, although it is not clear whether he actually took any of their advice.
 After a short postdoctoral stint at the University of Illinois, he took a Junior Fellowship at Harvard University from 1937 to 1938, and remained at Harvard in various capacities for the rest of his life.
 In the 1960s, Woodward was named Donner Professor of Science, a title that freed him from teaching formal courses so that he could devote his entire time to research.